 Argentine requirements are based on the Corporate Law No. 19550, regulations of the National Securities Commission and the Superintendency of Corporations, and approved standards of the FACPCE (Argentine Federation of Professional Councils).

-Argentine accounting may differ from that required by IAS because of the absence of specific Argentine rules in the following areas:
+Argentine accounting may differ from that required by IAS because of the absence of specific Argentine rules on recognition and measurement in the following areas: